ned14/outcome/doc/md/03-tutorialB.md

 interested in using `expected<T, E>`.
 It became clear that the rationale would need to be spelled out, and that is this part B of the tutorial.

+As with all polemical texts, you may find yourself disagreeing with everything in this section and that therefore you will think the hardcoded `E` refinements of `outcome<T>` and `result<T>` will be of no use to you.
+Two things should be noted.
+The first is that the hard coding allows the refinements to do a fair bit of tedious boilerplate for you, so the refinements are undoubtedly less tedious to program with if you accept the hard coding.
+The second is that even if you profoundly disagree with everything in this section, there is no obligation to use anything in Outcome outside what was already described in part A and in \ref outcome_expected_reference "the reference API page for Outcome's Expected implementation".
+Outcome's Expected implementation is high quality, and should be competitive with any future STL implementation of `expected<T, E>`.

 <hr><br>

 \section expected_is_bad Unrestricted use of expected<T, E> is bad practice